Andalucia – 5 nights

 Mountains, valleys and white-washed villages

 A lovely walk in the still unspoilt mountains to the west of Ronda, culminating in a night in the Moorish cliff-top bastion.
 The ‘pueblos blancos’ or white villages contain some of Spain’s most distinctive ‘popular’ architecture.
 Narrow streets of whitewashed houses, most of them with wrought iron ‘rejas’ drop steeply down the hillsides.
 Your stays in these villages, perched on the slopes for defence, are interspersed with glorious hillside walking through the dramatic limestone scenery of the Grazalema National Park.
 Ibex, eagles and griffon vultures are there for the spotting.
 Your walk will take you over wild mountainsides and along lush river valleys to Ronda, scene of some of the last battles of the Reconquista.
-Your final day is free for you to explore this fascinating town.

 REVIEWS: For independent walker reviews submitted to the Association of Indendent Tour Operators visit Aito.com.